open3e/open3e/README.md

 This will install open3e along with all dependencies.

-If you get the error "error: externally-managed-environment" you could add *--break-system-packages* to the preveious command.<br>
+If you get the error "error: externally-managed-environment" you could add *--break-system-packages* to the previous command, but better install using a virtual environment - venv<br>
 (please see: https://stackoverflow.com/questions/75608323/how-do-i-solve-error-externally-managed-environment-every-time-i-use-pip-3)

 # Setup CAN Bus